noelleleigh/emoji-gender-reveal/README.md

 This file contains all the functions that draw an image onto a [`<canvas>` context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)

 #### ./src/emojiFuncs.js
 This file contains helper functions focused on manipulating lists of emoji.
+The `emojiFilter` function disallows some emoji that aren't funny as genders.

 #### ./src/utils.js
 This file contains miscellaneous helper functions for other files to import when needed.